vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-quotes.md

 ![quote-details-edit](https://user-images.githubusercontent.com/77292838/161637108-aeaeef58-296f-407a-9c00-b5ffe9d509fb.png)

->ℹ To take discounts into consideration, the **B2B Quotes and Carts** app is integrated with the [Order Authorization](https://help.vtex.com/en/tutorial/how-order-authorization-works--3MBK6CmKHAuUjMBieDU0pn) system.
+> ℹ️ To take discounts into consideration, the **B2B Quotes and Carts** app is integrated with the [Order Authorization](https://help.vtex.com/en/tutorial/how-order-authorization-works--3MBK6CmKHAuUjMBieDU0pn) system.
 If there is a manual discount rule that will automatically deny a discount above a certain percent, **B2B Quotes and Carts** will not allow a discount above this amount to be applied.

 #### Requesting additional adjustments to a quote